alphaxleonidas/steamguard-cli-android/docs/TERMUX_BUILD.md

 `termux-setup-storage` creates for you.
 If the filename differs, check with `ls storage/downloads/` first.)

+*Note: The name can differ based on the Termux version and where it was installed from.
+In which case, you can check the directory name by running `ls -a` after running `termux-storage-setup`.
+Adjust the file path accordingly.*

 Alternatively, cloning the GitHub repo is the **Recommended** method.
 Make sure you trust the repo because it will be handling your Steam credentials.